-That’s when I met Andrew at a startup conference near my home.
-What impressed me about Andrew was that he understood technology and business, having worked in Silicon Valley in the 1980s, and had been a coach for senior leaders for over 25 years.
+That’s when I met my Coach at a startup conference near my home.
+What impressed me about him was that he understood technology and business, having worked in Silicon Valley in the 1980s, and had been a coach for senior leaders for over 25 years.
 He was a coach before the coaching industry existed!
-Even more interesting, when we met, Andrew was going location independent, leaving his home to work and coach full-time from various part of the USA.
-For this purpose, he had obtained a gorgeous Airstream trailer and diesel pickup as his mobile home and office.
+Even more interesting, when we met, he was going location independent, leaving his home to work and coach full-time from various parts of the USA.

 As a result of all this work, after 2-3 months of working together, I was able to grow my client base steadily, and after six months I had attained my goal.
-Without the support of a coach like Andrew, I would have given up.
-Thanks, Andrew!
+Without the support of a coach, I would have given up.

 5) Don’t let your dreams crush your goals

 I recently wrote another blog post titled “Don’t Let Your Dreams Crush Your Goals.”
 I didn’t write it just because the headline was intriguing.
 I wrote it because I’ve seen this to be true in my own life and the lives of clients I work with.